-(A) All testimony must be taken live before the Hearing Officer.
+(A) All testimony must be taken live before the Hearing Officer under oath or affirmation.
 Declarations or affidavits shall not substitute for live testimony and cross-examination.

-(B) If good cause is shown for the unavailability of a witness to appear in-person, the Hearing Officer, at their discretion, may choose to receive live testimony remotely or by video conference.
+(B) If good cause is shown for the unavailability of a witness to appear in-person, including that the witness does not reside in California, the Hearing Officer, at their discretion, may choose to receive live testimony remotely or by video conference.